50 Most Caloric Dishes in America

 Friendly’s New England Fish ‘N’ Chips

-“Tavern-battered” cod fillets are deep fried and then served alongside a mayonnaise-drenched side of slaw and some tartar sauce.
-Maybe opt for a less battered piece of fish the next time you’re craving something from the see.
-With over a day’s worth of fat and almost sodium, you’re better off splitting this entree in half, or better yet thirds.
+“Tavern-battered” cod fillets are deep-fried and then served alongside a mayonnaise-drenched side of slaw and some tartar sauce.
+Maybe opt for a less battered piece of fish the next time you’re craving something from the sea.
+With over a day’s worth of fat and almost sodium, you’re better off splitting this entree in half, or, better yet, thirds.

 Denny’s The Grand Slamwich with Hashbrowns

 Caution: Eat at your own risk.
 Denny’s took breakfast sandwich to a whole new level—and not in a good way.
-With eggs, sausage, bacon, ham, cheese, potato bread covered in “maple spice” (read: sugar) and hash browns you’re putting your dietary progress into major set back.
+With eggs, sausage, bacon, ham, cheese, and potato bread covered in “maple spice” (read: sugar) and hash browns, you’re putting your dietary progress into a major setback.
 In fact, this meal serves you nearly 70 percent of your day’s calories.
-And of that doesn’t give enough of a reason to declare this offer a foul ball try this: You’d be chowing down on just 4 grams less than two day’s worth of fat.
+And if that doesn’t give you enough of a reason to declare this offer a foul ball, try this: You’d be chowing down on just 4 grams less than two day’s worth of fat.

 Red Lobster Cajun Chicken Linguini Alfredo